huan007/2048-AI/README.md

 Model the AI player as a max player, and the computer as a chance player (picking a random open spot and place a 2-tile).
 So you need to implement the expectimax algorithm to compute decisions for the AI player.

+You can play the game manually using the arrow keys.
+Pressing Enter will let AI play the game, and pressing Enter again will stop the AI player.
+In the starter code, the AI is always taking the "up" action in every step.

 You will be graded according to whether you have correctly implemented the following functions/classes.

 - Game simulator (3 points)